-Do I have to take a drug test when getting hired for a job?
+Do I have to take a drug test for employment?

 You aren’t required to take a drug test in any hiring process; however, refusing to take a drug test can prevent you from getting the job.
 Drug testing is completely up to the employer, and it’s not considered discrimination if they choose to drug test you before or upon hiring.

-Is there a deadline for when I need to file my discrimination claim?
+Is there a deadline for when I need to file my federal discrimination claim?

 You’ll need to file your discrimination claim with an EEO counselor within 45 days from when the discrimination occurred.
 If you decide after EEO counseling that you want to file a formal discrimination complaint with your agency’s EEO office, you’ll have fifteen days to do so once your EEO counselor tells you how to file.